 - Personnel security

-- Maintain an enterprise ICAM perspective to ensure all component agency programs align with organizational objectives.
+- Maintaining an enterprise ICAM perspective to ensure all component agency programs align with organizational objectives.

-- Serve as a centralized point of contact for ICAM questions, issues, and concerns.
+- Serving as a centralized point of contact for ICAM questions, issues, and concerns.

-- Plan for and secure program funding to execute ICAM capabilities.
+- Planning for and securing program funding to execute ICAM capabilities.

-- Handle communications and outreach to both internal and external stakeholders.
+- Handling communications and outreach to both internal and external stakeholders.

-- Manage and resolve program risks and issues across agency office, component, or bureau boundaries.
+- Managing and resolving program risks and issues across agency office, component, or bureau boundaries.

 If your agency separates physical and logical security into separate offices, consider forming an ICAM guidance body with representation from each office to serve the function of a PMO.